wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-linux-sap-on-suse-quickstart.md

 ## Troubleshooting a SUSE VM that isn't accessible anymore

 There might be situations where a SUSE VM on Azure hangs in the boot process (for example, with an error related to mounting disks).
 You can verify this issue by using the boot diagnostics feature for Azure Virtual Machines v2 in the Azure portal Preview.
-For more information, see [Boot diagnostics] (https://azure.microsoft.com/blog/boot-diagnostics-for-virtual-machines-v2/).
+For more information, see [Boot diagnostics](https://azure.microsoft.com/blog/boot-diagnostics-for-virtual-machines-v2/).

 One way to solve the problem is to attach the OS disk from the damaged VM to another SUSE VM on Azure.
 Then make appropriate changes like editing /etc/fstab or removing network udev rules, as described in the next section.

 There is one important thing to consider.
-Deploying several SUSE VMs from the same Azure gallery image (for example, SLES 11 SP4) causes the OS disk to always be mounted by the same UUID.
-Therefore, using the UUID to attach an OS disk from a different VM that was deployed by using the same Azure gallery image will result in two identical UUIDs.
+Deploying several SUSE VMs from the same Azure Marketplace image (for example, SLES 11 SP4) causes the OS disk to always be mounted by the same UUID.
+Therefore, using the UUID to attach an OS disk from a different VM that was deployed by using the same Azure Marketplace image will result in two identical UUIDs.
 This causes problems and could mean that the VM meant for troubleshooting will in fact boot from the attached and damaged OS disk instead of the original one.

 There are two ways to avoid this:

-* Use a different Azure gallery image for the troubleshooting VM (for example, SLES 11 SPx instead of SLES 12 ).
+* Use a different Azure Marketplace image for the troubleshooting VM (for example, SLES 11 SPx instead of SLES 12 ).
 * Don't attach the damaged OS disk from another VM by using UUID--use something else.

 ## Uploading a SUSE VM from on-premises to Azure

-For a description of the steps to upload a SUSE VM from on-premises to Azure, see [Prepare a SLES or openSUSE virtual machine for Azure](/documentation/articles/virtual-machines-linux-suse-create-upload-vhd/).
+For a description of the steps to upload a SUSE VM from on-premises to Azure, see [Prepare a SLES or openSUSE virtual machine for Azure] (virtual-machines-linux-suse-create-upload-vhd.md).

 If you want to upload a VM without the deprovision step at the end (for example, to keep an existing SAP installation, as well as the host name), check the following items: